LastExceed/offsets-in-rythmgames/README.md

 # An in-depth guide to offsets in rythm games

+I have yet to find a good explanation of the matter on the internet, so I decided to write one myself.
+The goal is to not only get the system properly configured, but also understand what is actually happening.

 ## Terminology:
 - **"latency"** refers to the amount of time that passes between cause and effect
 - **"offset"** refers to the amount of time by which we shift a predictable event in time to compensate latency